angr/cle/README.md

     - ELF, as its name says, loads ELF binaries.
 ELF files loaded this way are statically parsed using PyElfTools.

-    - IdaBin relies on IDA (through IdaLink) to get information from the binaries.
-At the moment, it works in a bare-bones fashion, but is mostly unsupported.

     - PE is a backend to load Microsoft's Portable Executable format, effectively Windows binaries.
 It uses the (optional) `pefile` module.